Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 3. [Pool](#pool) - Azure Batch pool configuration
 4. [Jobs](#jobs) - Azure Batch jobs and tasks configuration

 Each property is marked with required or optional.
+Properties marked with experimental should be considered as features for testing only.

 Example config templates can be found in [this directory](../config\_templates) of the repository.